 How much money does a CNA make?

-The average salary of a CNA varies state to state.
+The average salary of a CNA varies from state to state.
 You can view the full salary ranges on our CNA salary page.
 In general, however, the current annual salary for a CNA for most of the country is roughly $25,000.

 How to become a CNA